Summer Residential Governor's Schools

 Applications

 Please choose the application for your school and program of interest.
-GS@IP students will apply through their base schools.
+GS@IP students apply through their base schools.
 If you are applying for an academic program or mentorship, you should complete the Early College Scholar's agreement (if you have not already done so) in order to earn maximum points in the "Course Challenge" score.

 The arts applications will be sent to students who are nominated for the state auditions after the local auditions in November.